reidsanders/v-diffusion-pytorch/README.md

 Currently it is for training cc12m only.

-You can follow tpu creation and installation as in https://github.com/reidsanders/cloud-setup-scripts. conda is recommended, but you can use whatever you prefer.
+You can follow tpu creation and installation as in [cloud setup scripts](https://github.com/reidsanders/cloud-setup-scripts). conda is recommended, but you can use whatever you prefer.

 If you are not running those scripts you will still want to set the following environment variables: